How does what someone says about me myself influence my life. Who am I really? How can I be myself? What does it even mean to “be myself”?

 If you’ve read my books or this blog you know that I am a proponent of replacing traditional preordained status at events with a peer model where individual status can and does change moment to moment.
 Such participant-driven and participation-rich events provide a fluid-status environment that supports leaders and experts appearing and contributing when appropriate and needed.

 Many improv games provide this experience.
 One that we enjoyed a lot was three-words-at-a-time poems.
 We wrote group poems, our only instruction being to read what we received and add to it in a way that seemed true to what had already been written.
-Sitting in a circle, equipped with a piece of paper and pen, each of us wrote the first three words of a poem and then passed our paper to the next person in the circle who wrote three more words and passed the paper on again.
+Sitting in a circle, each of us wrote the first three words of a poem.
+We then passed our paper to the next person who wrote three more words and passed the paper on again.
 Our papers circulated twice around the circle, with the starter of each poem contributing the last three words.

 Here’s one we created together:

 I think the most satisfactory experiences I have designing, producing, and facilitating events occur when every person involved in the event contributes creatively to making the event what it becomes.
-It feels darn good to be part of something wonderful that an entire group of people made possible through their individual work.
+It feels darn good to be part of something wonderful that a group of people built through their individual work.

-Conclusions Our five days together passed swiftly.
+I learned so many important lessons from improv at this workshop.
+Our five days together passed swiftly.
 Throughout our time together we had moments of play, joy, seriousness, sadness, intimacy, fun, learning, and much laughter.
 I love workshops like this, because they offer and support a unique experience for each participant—prescribed learning objectives are refreshingly absent, though I am sure that each person (including Ted and Lisa) took away something personally meaningful, valuable, and probably important.
-I have only covered some of what I experienced and enjoyed, and recommend Ted and Lisa’s skillful, supportive, and empathetic workshops to anyone who wants to explore the wonders of improv and mindfulness in a community of not-long-to-be-strangers.
+I’ve only covered some of what I experienced and enjoyed.
+I recommend Ted and Lisa’s skillful, supportive, and empathetic workshops to anyone who wants to explore the wonders of improv and mindfulness in a community of not-long-to-be-strangers.

 I plan to be back next year; please join me!